mrjones2014/legendary.nvim/README.md

 ![demo](./demo.gif)

-Define your keymaps as Lua tables, add descriptions, and find them with `vim.ui.select()` when you forget.
+Define your keymaps as simple Lua tables and let `legendary.nvim` handle the rest.
+Find them (and commands) with `vim.ui.select()` when you forget.

 For normal and insert mode mappings, you can execute the mapping by selecting it.
 You can use something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) to use a fuzzy finder as your default